nolanlawson/emoji-picker-element/README.md

 ### Data source and JSON format

-You can fetch the emoji JSON file from wherever you want.
-However, it's recommended that your server expose an `ETag` header.
-If so, `lite-emoji-picker` can avoid re-downloading the entire JSON file over and over again.
-Instead, it will fire off a `HEAD` request and just check the `ETag`.

-If your server is cross-origin, then it will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
-(Note that `jsdelivr` already does this, which is why it is the default.)

 `lite-emoji-picker` requires the _full_ [emojibase-data](https://github.com/milesj/emojibase) JSON file, not the "compact" one.
 If you would like to trim the JSON file down even further, then modify the file to only contain these keys:

 ```json